Grace Ariana Timmins

 We were told to appeal to the Secretary of Education.
 Craig always advised parents not to go this way.

-So I put in a completely new application based on our previous one which we received in less than 10 days with no questions asked.
+So I put in a completely new application based on our previous one for Kaitlyn, We received Kaitlyn’s exemption in less than 10 days with no questions asked.
+So I thought I would have no problems with Grace’s application based on Kaitlyns.

-As you will see in the next link I had to send back a book to the MoE – almost a brand new exemption.
+As you will see in the next link I had to send back a book to the MoE when they asked for more information – almost a brand new exemption.
 So it felt like to me a grieving wife that I had put in 3 exemptions applications for Grace.
+I thoroughly regret giving all the information to the MoE for Grace’s exemption instead of fighting it.
+But I put that application to the MoE in the first couple of weeks after Craig died as Grace had already 6.
+I didn’t have the reserves in me to do it after the 7 week battle we had with Craig’s health and then the grieving after his death.

 From the Smiths: